mbriggs/mbriggs.github.io/source/_posts/2012-05-03-npm-style-javascript-is-the-conservative-choice.markdown

 I am sick of talking about semicolons.
 But after reading some comments on Tom Dale's recent post on best practices, I think I need to talk about the reasoning behind NPM style, and what it does to your code.
 It is not about being "cool", it is about dealing with two of the three types of bugs that are the hardest things to debug in the language.

-*I don't care if you use semi-colons or not, that is not what this blog post is about*
+#### I dont care if you use semi-colons or not, that is not what this blog post is about

 What this post is about is